achyutap/achyutap.github.io/_posts/2021-01-03-python-calculator-l1.md

 * `tk.mainloop()` : The event loop, it will create a window of tkinter and do like the stuff said before this loop.

 This is all in this blog.
-In next blog on this [Make your jekyll site]({% link /categories/tkinter/ %}) we are doing something for our calculator app.
+In next blog on this section we are doing something for our calculator app.